gengshan-y/handProj/README.md

 - run genVideo.ipynb to generate example videos

 ## TODO
+- add something like sampleBgImg(bgImg), to sample foreground image
+- ask how to get good samples in practice
+- visualize sampled images
+- make tracking better
+- make pose better
+- action recognition
 - appearance model may be substituted by Siamese network for better performance
-- should use `ffmpeg -r 5 -i %04d.jpg -vb 20M frame.mpg` to get better image quality

 ## Acknowledgement
 - faster-rcnn c++ implementation is based on [this blog](http://blog.csdn.net/xyy19920105/article/details/50440957)